Perfume (novel): Part One

 A boy is born in Paris, France in the year 1738, and subsequently abandoned.
 His mother is tried almost immediately for previous infanticide and subsequently executed, leaving him an orphan.
-He is named "Jean-Baptiste Grenouille" (French for "frog") and is fostered but is a difficult, solitary child and is eventually apprenticed to a local tanner.
-Unknown to other people, Grenouille has a remarkable sense of smell, giving him an extraordinary ability to discern subtlest odors from complex mixtures of scent and across great distances; as a result, he can perform apparently magical feats such as identifying bad vegetables, discerning approaching visitors, or navigating in total darkness.
+He is named "Jean-Baptiste Grenouille" ("grenouille" being the French word for "frog") and is fostered but is a difficult, solitary child and is eventually apprenticed to a local tanner.
+Unknown to other people, Grenouille has a remarkable sense of smell, giving him an extraordinary ability to discern the subtlest odors from complex mixtures of scents, and across great distances.

 One day, long after having memorized nearly all the smells of the city, Grenouille is surprised by a unique smell.
-He finds the source of the scent: a young virgin girl just passing puberty.
+He finds the source of the scent: a young virgin girl.
 Entranced by her scent and believing that he alone must possess it, he strangles her and stays with her body until the scent has left it.
-In his quest to learn more about the art of perfume-making, he becomes apprenticed to one of the city's finest perfumers, Giuseppe Baldini, an aging, once-great master of the trade who finds himself increasingly outperformed by rival perfumers.
-Grenouille proves himself a prodigy by copying and improving a rival's perfume in Baldini's laboratory, after which Baldini offers him an apprenticeship.
+In his quest to learn more about the art of perfume-making, he becomes apprenticed to one of the city's finest perfumers, Giuseppe Baldini, an aging, unskilled perfumer who has managed a successful business from two perfumes: one given to him by a relative and one that he bought from a traveling agent.
+Baldini eventually finds himself increasingly outperformed by rival perfumers and considers moving back to Italy with his wife.

+However, Grenouille proves himself a prodigy by copying and improving a rival's perfume in Baldini's laboratory, after which Baldini offers him an apprenticeship.
 Baldini teaches Grenouille the basic techniques of perfumery while selling Grenouille's masterful new formulas as his own, restoring his flagging reputation.
 Baldini eventually reveals to Grenouille that there are techniques other than distillation that can be used to preserve a wider range of odours, which can only be learned in the heartland of the perfumer's craft, in the region of Grasse in the French Riviera.
 Shortly after, Grenouille elects to leave Paris, and Baldini dies when his shop collapses into the river Seine.